 "Nice to meet you, little Conti.
 I heard so much about you from Niccolo."

 Lucian Romano's voice was rich and clear as he held out a well-manicured hand.

-"Let's go into the study and pour a glass of wine before."
-My mother bustled out of the room, her brown eyes glancing once at me.
+My mother cleared her throat while my father shot me a disapproving look.
+"Let's go into the study and pour a glass of wine before dinner."
+My mother bustled out of the room, her dark eyes glancing once at me.
 It was all in her look.
-She was telling me to silently behave.
-No words were needed to be spoken tonight.
-My father followed her, leaving Romano and my brother in the large entrance way.
+She was telling me to behave.
+My father followed her, leaving Romano and my brother in the entrance way.

 I stood there awkwardly, glancing at my older brother.
 His shoulders seemed impossibly broad in his dinner coat and his dark hair seemed to have grown slightly.

-The man stood conceitedly with his hands in his pockets, and seemingly unabashed as he stared at me.
+The man stood conceitedly with his hands in his pockets, seemingly unabashed as he stared at me.

 Even with my back turned, I could feel his eyes on me.